Intercategories: A framework for three-dimensional category theory

 \subsection{Gray categories as intercategories -- symmetric case}

 \

 Having two equally good ways of considering true Gray categories as intercategories is a bit unsatisfactory.
-There is a third better, or more symmetric, way not suggested by Proposition \ref{GrayMacLane} with quintets as basic cells.
-Given a true Gray category $ {\cal A} $ we construct an intercategory $ {\ic A}_s $ as follows.
+There is a better way, not suggested by Proposition \ref{GrayMacLane} but rather by the theory of intercategories, where there is room to incorporate both aspects symmetrically.